 Fundamental Transactions.
-In the event of a fundamental transaction, as described in the Common Warrants and generally including any reorganization, recapitalization or reclassification of our common stock, the sale, transfer or other disposition of all or substantially all of our properties or assets, our consolidation or merger with or into another person, the acquisition of more than 50% of our outstanding common stock, or any person or group becoming the beneficial owner of 50% of the voting power represented by our outstanding common stock, the holders of the Common Warrants will be entitled to receive upon exercise of the Common Warrants the kind and amount of securities, cash or other property that the holders would have received had they exercised Common Warrants immediately prior to such fundamental transaction.
+In the event of a fundamental transaction, as described in the Common Warrants and generally including any reorganization, recapitalization or reclassification of our common stock, the sale, transfer or other disposition of all or substantially all of our properties or assets, our consolidation or merger with or into another person, the acquisition of more than 50% of the outstanding common stock and greater than 50% of the voting power represented by our outstanding securities with voting rights, on an as converted basis, the holders of the Common Warrants will be entitled to receive upon exercise of the Common Warrants the kind and amount of securities, cash or other property that the holders would have received had they exercised Common Warrants immediately prior to such fundamental transaction.
 Any successor to us or surviving entity shall assume the obligations under the Common Warrants.
-Additionally, as more fully described in the Common Warrant, in the event of certain fundamental transactions, the holders of the Common Warrants will be entitled to receive consideration in an amount equal to the Black Scholes value of the Common Warrants on the date of consummation of such transaction.
+Additionally, as more fully described in the Common Warrant, in the event of certain fundamental transactions, the holders of the Common Warrants may be entitled to receive consideration in an amount equal to the Black Scholes value of the Common Warrants